FabSchlag95/geo-quizzer/README.md

 - This is still work in progress.

 ## Troubleshoot:
-- so far runs on chrome and edge
+- so far only runs on chrome and edge

 ## TODOs:
-- implement memoization
-- develop mobile version
+- fix mobile version
+- include name guessing
+- reinclude final distance showing on map